 Therefore, having clear conversations about what we hope and expect our connection, love life, and life together to look like is the recipe for a deep, fulfilling relationship.
 There's nothing more important than learning the communication tools necessary for the expression of our inner worlds with each other.
 The fact we speak, on the surface, the same language doesn't imply we talk the same language of heart.
 Learning what your beloved needs, expects, and hopes for is probably the most important part of deepening into relationships.
 Yet, the most common area of exploration most people seem to miss.

 Taking the time to explore, in depth, what your partner wishes for, imagines, and expects allows the relationship to blossom beyond your wildest dreams.
 It is also the first crucial step when estimating a new relationship and knowing if we share similar values and expectations.
 One deep clarifying conversation might determine years of miss-alignment and walking together yet towards two completely different directions.

 And so, expect fully.
 Do not be afraid to expect your partner's expectations.
 Ask for their deepest hopes and dreams.
 Learn everything you can and find the places where you both align and can share fully.
-Holding back, hiding your inner language of love, lacking the tools and expression needed to go deeper isn't the solution.
-Talk, express, hope and dream.
+Holding back, hiding your inner language of love, and lacking the tools and expression needed to go deeper isn't the solution.
+Talk, express, hope, and dream.
 Just not only within your own world, reach out.
-Speak, share invite your beloved into your island of hope, and trust me, when you do, you'll be surprised how often they want nothing more than to fulfill your expectations right there with you.
+Speak, share, invite your beloved into your island of hope, and trust me, when you do, you'll be surprised how often they want nothing more than to fulfill your expectations right there with you.